thomasfn/EcoCivicsImportExportMod/README.md

 ### Windows

-1. Login to the [Eco Website](https://play.eco/) and download the latest modkit
-2. Extract the modkit and copy the dlls from `ReferenceAssemblies` to `eco-dlls` in the root directory (create the folder if it doesn't exist)
-3. Open `EcoCivicsImportExportMod.sln` in Visual Studio 2019/2022
+1. Open `EcoCivicsImportExportMod.sln` in Visual Studio 2019/2022
-4. Build the `EcoCivicsImportExportMod` project in Visual Studio
+2. Build the `EcoCivicsImportExportMod` project in Visual Studio
-5. Find the artifact in `EcoCivicsImportExportMod\bin\{Debug|Release}\net7.0`
+3. Find the artifact in `EcoCivicsImportExportMod\bin\{Debug|Release}\net8.0`

 ### Linux
-1. Run `ECO_BRANCH="release" MODKIT_VERSION="0.11.0.0-beta" fetch-eco-reference-assemblies.sh` (change the modkit branch and version as needed)
-2. Enter the `EcoCivicsImportExportMod` directory and run:
+1. Enter the `EcoCivicsImportExportMod` directory and run:
 `dotnet restore`
 `dotnet build`
-3. Find the artifact in `EcoCivicsImportExportMod/bin/{Debug|Release}/net7.0`
+2. Find the artifact in `EcoCivicsImportExportMod/bin/{Debug|Release}/net8.0`

 ## Building Bundler Tool from Source